Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Choosing the Best Paint for Indoor Walls

 When it comes time to buy paint for a painting project, the massive product selection at the store can make it hard to determine what's good and what's garbage.
 Unless you paint often like me, your painting experience is likely limited to a few projects and probably one paint brand.

 Choosing the best paint for interior walls is easy when you know what to look for.
-Quality wall paint has a higher percentage of solids for better coverage when rolling, low to zero VOCs (chemical fumes), and allows surface cleaning without smearing the finish.
+Quality wall paint has a higher percentage of solids for better coverage when rolling low to zero VOCs (chemical fumes), and it allows surface cleaning without smearing the finish.

 What to look for:

 Another important consideration is the finish quality of the paint after it dries.
 Some cheaper, low quality paints, dry streaky and show overlap marks from the roller, even with perfect rolling technique.
 The dry time and re-coat time is another factor.
 If you're impatient like me, you probably won't be happy having to wait several hours, or even days, to roll on the next coat.
 I like using paint that dries fast and allows me to re-coat the walls a couple hours later.

 Don't Use the Wrong Type of Paint On Your Walls

 Not all walls paints are created equal.
 Some paints react negatively to moisture, or cannot be wiped without leaving marks on the wall.
 For example, I love Sherwin Williams CHB paint for a ceiling, but the chalky, non-washable finish makes it a terrible paint to use on walls.
 Think about the room you're painting and choose a paint suitable for your environment.

 Do you have kids or dogs?
 Do your walls take a lot of abuse?
 If so, using washable paint meant for a high-traffic living space is recommended.
 Using a more glossy paint too, such as satin or even semi-gloss, will give you maximum washability and stain resistance than a duller finish like eggshell or matte.